cozis/Noja/README.md

 ## Introduction
 This language was written as a personal study of how interpreters and compilers work.
 For this reason, the language is very basic.
 One of the main inspirations was CPython.

+### Objectives
+This project aims to be an interpreter design reference, therefore it optimizes for code quality and readability over execution speed and expressive power.

 ## Supported platforms
 I wrote it on a linux machine, but there should be very few places where a linux host is assumed, so it should be very easy to port.